More and More (Captain Hollywood Project song)

 "More and More" is a song by German Eurodance music project Captain Hollywood Project.
-It was released in July 1992 as the first single from their first album, Love Is Not Sex (1993).
-The song reached No. 1 in Germany and was a top-five hit in Austria, Belgium, Denmark, Israel, Italy, Norway, Sweden and Switzerland.
-It also found success in Australia and North America, peaking at No. 15 in Canada, No. 17 in the United States, and No. 43 in Australia.
+It was released in July 1992 by labels Blow Up and Dino Music as the first single from their first album, Love Is Not Sex (1993).
+The female singer on the song is German singer Nina Gerhard.
+It reached No. 1 in Germany and was a top-five hit in Austria, Belgium, Denmark, Israel, Italy, Norway, Sweden and Switzerland.
+"More and More" also found success in Australia and North America, peaking at No. 15 in Canada, No. 17 in the United States, and No. 43 in Australia.
 Overall, the single has sold over seven million units worldwide.
+Two different music videos were produced to promote the single; one was directed by Bruce Ashley.

 Production and influence

-The music for "More and More" was written by Nosie Katzmann, Giora Schein and Oliver Reinecke.
+The music for "More and More" was written by Nosie Katzmann, Giora Schein, Manfred Setzer and Oliver Reinecke.
 Lyrics were written by front man/rapper Tony Dawson-Harrison (Captain Hollywood) and Nosie Katzmann.
 As executive producer of the single, Harrison worked with the collaborating production teams known as DMP (including Katzmann) and Cyborg (Marc Kamradt and Frank Schlingloff).
 Harrison chose singer Nina Gerhard to provide the chorus vocals for the track.
 His voice was electronically modified to sound deeper and this would also later inspire the producers of M.C.
 Sar & The Real McCoy.

-American entertainment company BuzzFeed ranked "More and More" at No. 81 in their "The 101 Greatest Dance Songs Of the '90s" list in 2017.
+American entertainment company BuzzFeed ranked "More and More" at No. 81 in their "The 101 Greatest Dance Songs of the '90s" list in 2017.